The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 - Current degree-seeking undergraduate students

-- At least two semesters completed at time of application.
-Transfer students need at least one completed semester
+- At least one semester completed at time of application.

 - Continuing student status for the Fall 2022 or beyond